kry0sc0pic/encryptid-finale/README.md

 # EncryptID Finale Platform
 This platform was used the for the 3rd & Final Edition of EncryptID, an online cryptic hunt based on anime, pop culture and more hosted by the COSMOS Tech Society of IIT Madras.

+It's also being used for the [CryptIQ](https://cryptiq.iitmparadox.org) event organised by [pseudonymous123](https://github.com/Soham-Wani).

 <img src="docs/landing.jpeg">

 ## Key Features